scoskey/m0037/notes.md

 We close this section with a discussion of the infinite.
 Set theory is not only appropriate as a foundation of "real-world" mathematics like calculus and analysis.
 It is also appropriate as a foundation for the study of the infinite.
 The key is that the axiom of infinity not only opens the door to infinite sets like $\mathbb Q$ and $\mathbb R$, but also to infinite sets of much larger cardinality.

-The fisrt key observation is that we can extend the von Neumann natural numbers into transfinite counting numbers.
+The first key observation is that we can extend the von Neumann natural numbers into transfinite counting numbers.
 Recalling that every von Neumann natural number is equal to the collection of numbers that came before it, we can continue the pattern by setting $\omega=\set{0,1,2,3,\ldots}$ (which is identical to $\mathbb N$).
 We can continue this again with $\omega+1=\set{0,1,2,3,\ldots,\omega}$ (infinity plus one?).
 The resulting objects are called the *ordinal numbers*:

 * $0$
 * $1$